PaddlePaddle/docs/doc/fluid/flags/check_nan_inf_en.md

 ##### 2.2 Skip op role check
 The currently accepted types are: forward, backward, optimize, rpc, dist, lrsched, loss, default.
 In fp32 training, it is not necessary to skip the nan inf check of the op role.
-However in `fp16` training, inf will be corrected in the back propagation, so it is generally necessary to skip the backward check, which is also the reason of add this function.
+However in `fp16` training, inf will be corrected in the backpropagation, so it is generally necessary to skip the backward check, which is why this feature is added.
 In the following setting, the previous setting only skips the backward check, and the latter setting skips both the backward and optimize checks.
 Same as above, the op role skipping only supports exact matching.
 ```